 Editor's note: When Microsoft released Windows Server 2016, Nano Server was a deployment option that could run various infrastructure roles.
 Shortly thereafter, however, Microsoft set a new course for Nano Server: It will refactor the OS to only support containers in the fall semiannual channel release of Windows Server 2016 (Windows Server 2016 version 1709).

 Any OS specifically designed for container hosting is simpler to manage than the full-scale, general-purpose Linux or other OS installation.
 RancherOS and Ubuntu Core are the smallest and simplest of the major container OS choices.
 RancherOS is a good choice for distributing containers on systems with limited resources, and it provides a small array of administration tools.

 Container Linux by CoreOS supports Docker containers, but CoreOS also offers its own container runtime, Rkt, as an alternative.
+In January 2018, Red Hat moved to acquire CoreOS.
 Some organizations prefer Rkt to Docker for its simplicity and process model, which integrates with a variety of networking systems.
 If your organization isn't yet committed to a specific containerization platform, take the time to compare Docker to CoreOS Rkt.
 Container Linux by CoreOS is also a popular OS for users already highly skilled in container orchestration.